Terrene Foundation

 pip install kailash →Kaizen Agent Trust Infrastructure

 The mechanical scaffolding that makes AI agents governable.
 Envelope tracking, scoped contexts, message routing, and plan execution.
 These operate without an LLM.
 They are pure mechanism: the machinery that checks whether an action fits within its constraint envelope before the AI ever reasons about it.
-The Delegate and Orchestration engines (Layer 2) build on these primitives to add autonomous reasoning.
+Kaizen has no deterministic engine of its own: the agents below the governance line build on these primitives to add autonomous reasoning.

 pip install kailash-kaizen →PACT Governance Engine